 For some time it was thought that at least some of the bodies from Potters Field were reburied at Layman’s Cemetery at Lake and Cedar.
 In 1988 Wiley Pope and Sarah Fee published a book called Minnesota Cemetery Locations that indicated as such.
 The second edition of the book, however, published in 1998, deleted that information.

 In 2001 Thomas W. Swierczek, Assistant Caretaker of Layman’s, laid out a three page history of the cemetery and the reasons why the bodies from the Pest House could not have been reinterred there.
-His wonderfully written letter is presented here in three pages:
+His wonderfully written letter is presented here.

 There was a connection between Layman’s and the St. Louis Park site, of sorts.
 An article from 1921 reported that 20,000 bodies had to be moved from Layman’s Cemetery at Lake Street and Cedar.
 The article said that the northeast corner of the cemetery was for many years the Potters Field before the city started burying its “charges near the detention hospital, St. Louis Park.”
 (Minneapolis Morning Tribune, July 24, 1921).

 GARDEN VILLAGE APARTMENTS